piroor/fxaddonlib-boxobject/README.md

-# "getBoxObjectFor()" compatibility library for Firefox 3.6 or later
+# "getBoxObjectFor()" compatibility library for Firefox 3.6-56

+This project is obsolete and not maintained anymore.

 ## Usage